collective live+work spaces for people going placeswith purpose

 call room (with window)

 With 2 call rooms making calls will not be hindered, plus it'd regardless be possible on the roof terrace and in the lounge at times.
-(2 rooms would have a small desk with stool.)
+(2 rooms would also have a small desk with stool.)

 Accommodation (170m²)

-Good range of types at 3 price brackets.
+4 unit types spanning 3 price brackets.

 3 pods 25m² (social) full height(!)